nikolajjsj/go-jokes-api/README.md

-# go-jokes-api project

-- API folder contains GO project api
+# Jokes API built with GO
-- Doc folder contains api documentation website